 Hanoi, Vietnam is mesmerizing.
 The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

-Honking horns, buzzing traffic and vibrant vendors are the rhythmic, pulsing soundtrack of Hanoi.
+Honking horns, buzzing traffic and vibrant vendors are the rhythmic, pulsing soundtrack of the city.
 It is intriguing, intoxicating…and intimidating.

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Planning what to do in Hanoi can be an overwhelming task – but don’t stress!
-Our Hanoi Itinerary includes all of the best things to do in Hanoi, Vietnam…and a few hidden gems, too.
+Planning what to do in Hanoi can be an overwhelming task – but don’t stress.
+Our Hanoi Itinerary includes all of the best things to see…and a few hidden gems, too!

-On a return trip to Hanoi, we were much better prepared.
-We created a plan of where to go in Hanoi that included all the top Hanoi places to visit and a deeper dive into the iconic cuisine.
+For our return trip to Hanoi, we were much better prepared.
+We created a plan that included all the top places along with a deeper dive into the iconic cuisine!

 DAY 1: Must-See Attractions in Hanoi Old Quarter

-Pro Tip: Use our free Hanoi Walking Tours (Walks 1, 2 and 3) for complete information on the places to see.
+Pro Tip: Use our free Hanoi Walking Tours (Routes 1, 2 and 3) for more detailed information on where to go.

-Get an early start at the Dong Xuan Market – an absolute Must-Do in Hanoi!
-Explore the labyrinth of stall-lined lanes that fill the 3-story hall.
-Emerge from the hectic market onto the chaotic streets and make your way to the city’s historic gate, O Quan Chuong.
+Get an early start at the Dong Xuan Market and explore the labyrinth of lanes that fill the 3-story hall.
+Then emerge onto the chaotic streets and make your way to the city’s historic gate, O Quan Chuong.

 Next, visit the oldest and most famous temple, Bach Ma.
 Then make your way to the Hang Bac Temple, a hidden gem in the Old Quarter.

-Stop for a cup of coffee at 39 Ta Hien Café – and order a classic Vietnamese iced coffee with sweet condensed milk.
+Stop at 39 Ta Hien Café and order a classic Vietnamese iced coffee with sweet condensed milk.
 Sit on a low plastic stool outside where you can savor the coffee and atmosphere.

 Visit the Hanoi Ancient House – a historic dwelling that has been preserved as a museum.
 Next, wander along Pho Gia Ngu, a shop-lined street where vendors sell fresh herbs, vegetables and raw meat.